mongodb-haskell/mongodb/README.md

-This driver lets you connect to MongoDB, do inserts, queries, updates, etc. Also has many convience functions inspired by HDBC such as more easily converting between the BsonValue types and native Haskell types.
+This driver lets you connect to MongoDB, do inserts, queries, updates, etc. Also has many convience functions inspired by HDBC such as more easily converting between the Bson.Value types and native Haskell types.

 Links